omazapa/omazapa.github.io/pages/SwanGPU.md

 toc: true
 ---

-# Studies of Docker/GPU architectures for SWAN
+# Studies on Docker/GPU architectures for SWAN
 {:.no_toc}
 -